markusthilo/ipgrep/README.md

 ipgrep ff02:::::::fb out.pcap dump.pcap = packets comming from or going to this address

 ipgrep 192.168.1.7-216.58.207.78 out.pcap dump1.pcap dump2.pcap = packets inbetween these

+## Compile:

+Using a Linux or Unix based system just compile the C code that is in one file and uses only standard libs:

+% gcc -o ipgrep ipgrep.c

+Windows:

+The version ipgrep4mingw64.c should be working compiled by mingw-w64.